 Because the surrounding healthy tissue is not disturbed there is minimal downtime compared to conventional surgery where the surgeon has to cut through health tissue to get to the damaged tendon.

 Tenex was approved by the US Food and Drug Administration (FDA) in 2012.
-As a percutaneous tenotomy or percutaneous fasciotomy procedure, Tenex Health TX is typically covered by insurance plans.
+As a minimally invasive or percutaneous tenotomy or fasciotomy procedure, Tenex Health TX is typically covered by insurance plans.